wmayner/pyphi/docs/examples/2014paper.rst

     ─── ✕ ─────
      1     0,2

-For more information on these objects, see the API documentation for the |Mip|
+For more information on these objects, see the documentation for the |Mip|
 class, or use ``help(mip_c)``.

 Note that the minimal partition found for the past is